n00bmaster68/video_downloader/README.md

 # 🎬 YouTube Video Downloader

 ## 🌐 Overview
 This script allows you to download YouTube videos using the Pytube library.
-It reads a list of YouTube video URLs from a file (`urls.txt`) and attempts to download each video in the highest resolution possible (1080p, 720p, 480p, or 360p with audio or only audio ).
+It reads video URLs and attempts to download each video in the highest resolution possible (1080p, 720p, 480p, or 360p with audio or only audio).

 ## ✅ Prerequisites
 - Make sure your device has python 3.11